KrzempekP/Flight-Search-System/README.md

+#About
-This is a simple Flight Search System project, that helps users find flights with given arguments.
+This is a simple Flight Search System project.

+#Future
+Readme file and how to use this project will be updated int the future.